 - Contact your investment carrier(s) and they will forward you the paperwork to process a rollover.

-Can I request a transfer to another investment carrier?
+Can I transfer my account balance to another investment carrier?

 What is a QDRO?
 Where do I get model language for a QDRO?